ianmackers99/capstone/README.md

 - /code/tools - contains tools to process results and update the Numpy arrays
 - /data - contains the Numpy arrays and a plain text version of each
 - /documentation - contains a Datasheet for the dataset and a Model Card for the model
+- /queries and results - contains a full list of both for all functions plus an Excel plot of F1 and F2 sample points

 ## Input and Outputs